gouravbambhore/grammar-scoring-app/README.md

-# Grammar Scoring App - SHL Assessment 2nd Project
+# SHL Assessment 2nd Project - Build a Grammar Scoring Engine for Voice Samples

 This project, **shl_assessment_2ndbproject**, is part of the **SHL Intern Hiring Assessment**, where multiple projects were offered as options.
 I chose the second project, focused on scoring grammar in audio files based on grammar quality using machine learning.